PerMalmberg/du-yfs/Manual.md

 ### Floors for parking; ground and space

-Due to Dual Universe's slightly wonky physics, when creating floors for any dynamic construct, ensure that the floor fully encompasses the dynamic construct and it does NOT cross core boundaries or it might clip through and fall, or worse, explode.
+When creating floors for any dynamic construct, ensure that the floor fully encompasses the dynamic construct and it does NOT cross core boundaries or it might clip through and fall, or worse, explode.

 ### Cargo mass capacity